iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > Easy and quick to use.
 Support mental health<br> :date: __2020-12-02 14:38:53__

 > Actually pretty slick in terms of design<br> :date: __2020-11-30 16:35:24__

-> Easy way to track health and possible covid<br> :date: __2020-11-30 05:03:08__

-> You are such good peaple thank you for being so kind!<br> :date: __2020-11-26 00:47:10__

-> I think this app is very useful in helping to save lives.
-It only takes a sec.
-Every check in feeds a person in need.
-Cmon now, stop being lazy.
-Download the app, stop thinking of your wonderful American life and realize its not 1/4 that good for millions around the globe.....<br> :date: __2020-11-21 23:38:23__